vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/aspnet/redis-session-full-framework.md

     ```

 - Add nuget package reference to `Steeltoe.CloudFoundry.ConnectorCore`
-- Add the Steeltoe's IServiceCollection extension method (as below) which injects an implementation of IConnectionMultiplexer.
-Steeltoe is smart to pull the configurations from VCAP_SERVICES, if app is bounded to a redis instance, else use the default host and port for Redis
+- Add the Steeltoe's `IServiceCollection` extension method (as below) which injects an implementation of `IConnectionMultiplexer`.
+Steeltoe is smart to pull the configurations from `VCAP_SERVICES`, if app is bounded to a redis instance, else use the default host and port for Redis

     ```c#
         public class BootConfig